Topological defects lead to energy transfer in active nematics

 In the expression above, $K$ denotes the single elastic constant and $\epsilon$ is a length scale which dictates the typical length scale over which $S$ varies, often referred to as the defect core radius.

 We simulate the active nematic on a $512\times512$ periodic square grid to reach a steady state of defect chaos, see Fig.~\ref{fig:f1}a,b and SI Movie 1.
-We set the length of the simulation area to be $L=1$, the single elastic constant to be $K=1$ which define our length and energy scales respectively.
-We set the rotational viscosity $\gamma = 1$ and re-scale time by $\tau = \gamma L^2/K$; all results are given in re-scaled units.
-We set $\epsilon = 1.5/512$ which fixes the defect scale to be of the order of the grid spacing, and $\alpha = -0.125\times512^2$ which results in a simulation containing of the order of $10^2$ defects reflecting typical experimental data sets~\cite{pearce2021orientational}.
-We neglect flow alignment by setting $\lambda = 0$ and the viscosity is set to $\eta = 0.25$; we enforce low Reynolds number by simulating unsteady Stokes flow, setting $D_t \bm{v} = \partial_t\bm{v}$~\cite{giomi2015geometry}.
-Similar values have been shown to reproduce well the behaviour of microtubule based active nematics~\cite{pearce2021orientational}.
+We set the length of the simulation area to be $L=1$ and the single elastic constant to be $K=1$, which define our length and energy scales respectively.
+We set the rotational viscosity $\gamma = 1$ and re-scale time by $\tau = \gamma L^2/K$.
+All results are given in re-scaled units.
+We set $\epsilon = 1.15/512$, which fixes the defect scale to be of the order of the grid spacing, and $\alpha = -0.125\times512^2$, which results in a simulation containing of the order of $10^2$ defects reflecting typical experimental data sets~\cite{pearce2021orientational}.
+We enforce low Reynolds number by simulating Stokes flow, setting the left hand side of Eq.~\ref{eq:mom} to zero; we set the viscosity to $\eta=0.25$.
+We set flow alignment $\lambda=0$, we discuss the effect of flow alignment in more detail in the section V of~\cite{SI}.
+Similar parameter values have been shown to reproduce well the behavior of microtubule based active nematics~\cite{pearce2021orientational}.
+All simulations are initialized with a random orientation field which is then pre-simulated for $10^5$ simulation steps; results are then collected over the following $10^6$ simulation steps.
+The spectra shown in figures are calculated by taking the average of the instantaneous spectra obtained every $10^3$ simulation steps throughout the data collection period.